-Milan scavenger hunt
+Milan scavenger hunt and city tour

 Milan offers all the advantages of a large city, but it is relatively small, thus making it perfect to visit, as tourists can get to most of the city’s attractions and museums by foot.

 Some of the city’s most beautiful attractions include the Duomo di Milano, an impressive Opera House, a striking castle, ancient churches and a great variety of museums and art galleries.

-Explore Milan, playing our scavenger hunt !
+Explore Milan, playing our scavenger hunt and city tour!

-Average duration: 2 hours including total walking time 1 hour
+- Average duration: 2 hours including total walking time 1 hour

-Supported languages: English, German, Spanish, Italian, French
+- Supported languages: English, German, Spanish, Italian, French

-Museum admission fees: Visits to museums and other attractions do not require a ticket, as the puzzles are related to
+- Museum admission fees: Visits to museums and other attractions do not require a ticket, as the puzzles are related to

 their outdoor areas.
 Admission is purely your choice.